valdeniomarinho/valdeniomarinho/README.md

 -----
 > 📖 About

-I'm a Full Stack Web Developer, continuously improving my skills and always learning the new and trending innovations of web.
+I'm a Web Developer, continuously improving my skills and always learning the new and trending innovations of web.
 In my opinion, every Web Developer must work with passion, that's why **_✨I do what I love, and I love what I do!✨_**

 -----
 > 💭 Favourite Quote